8BitJonny/BeatMix/README.md

 And this is exactly what BeatMix enables you to do.
 Connect with your Spotify account, search for your beloved artists and create a playlist with all their songs within seconds.

+## :oncoming_automobile: RoadMap

+- [ ] provide option to filter out Intstrumental and Live versions of Songs

+### Still in ideation
+- [ ] see global recently created playlists as inspiration

 ## :computer: Contribution
 Welcome to improve this little project of mine with any issue, pull request or code review!